Kallang River body parts murder

-Leong, a married man with three adult children, was revealed to have engaged in an illicit love affair with Liu for a year before he calculated and executed her murder on 15 June 2005, as a result of wanting to cover up the affair and theft of Liu's credit cards and money from her bank account.
+Leong, a married man with three adult children, was revealed to have engaged in an illicit sexual affair with Liu for a year before murdering her on 15 June 2005, as a result of wanting to cover up the affair and theft of Liu's credit cards and money from her bank account.
 He was arrested three days after the murder, and the police also managed to locate five of her body parts.
-However, Liu's severed feet were never found.
+Liu's severed feet were never found.

 Leong was eventually found guilty of Liu's murder and sentenced to death by the High Court.
-After failing to receive an acquittal of the murder charge and pardon from the Court of Appeal and the President of Singapore respectively, Leong was executed in November 2007 for his heinous crime.
+After failing to receive an acquittal of the murder charge and clemency from the Court of Appeal and the President of Singapore respectively, Leong was executed in November 2007.
 This case became one of the most notorious murder cases to have occurred in Singapore, as well as earning its recognition as one of the famous cases taken by criminal lawyer Subhas Anandan, who represented Leong in his trial and recorded the case in his memoir.

 Discovery of body parts at Kallang River

-On 16 June 2005, it was around morning when 27-year-old cleaner Murugan Kaniapan chanced upon a waterlogged, brown cardboard box sealed with masking tape lying on the banks of the Kallang River.
+On the morning of 16 June 2005, 27-year-old cleaner Murugan Kaniapan chanced upon a waterlogged, brown cardboard box sealed with masking tape lying on the banks of the Kallang River.
 Murugan went to pick up the parcel to dispose of it but the water damage was too severe.
 The damage caused the box to fall apart in his hands, and a green plastic bag fell out of the parcel.
-He discovered a severed lower torso of a woman inside it.
+He discovered the severed lower torso of a woman inside it.
 The naked body part had been cleanly severed at the pelvis and knee joints.
 Murugan described that the body part looked like fresh meat, and it was so fresh that it looked as though the woman did not die at all.
 He said there was no blood and no smell, and the exposed knee bone looked white.